joshsulkin/GIS3_FinalProject/README.md

 # MapBox Interactive Map

+## Data source

+I also got the data from the 2017 French Presidential Election from the French Government's website: https://www.data.gouv.fr/fr/datasets/election-presidentielle-des-23-avril-et-7-mai-2017-resultats-definitifs-du-2nd-tour/#resources

 ## How I made it

 I performed the same steps as in Part 1, including joining the boundaries and excel files, importing to Mapbox, and so on.
 However, I simply made a copy of the first MapBox map and replaced the data.
 While I had to adjust the choropleth settings again, it was much easier this time since I had already decided on the colors scheme I liked, and I wanted to ensure that the maps were the same stylistically to make comparisons between the maps easier.